acharb/color_token/README.md

 # color_token
-Creating a Color ERC-721 Token
+ERC-721 Token represented as a unique color and shape